DmitySH/voice-keyboard-core/README.md

 The repository contains the functional core of the Voice Keyboard application

-The core consists of two parts, each of which is packaged in an executable file.
-These two files, depending on the packaging, can be used in different operating systems (Windows, Mac OS)
+The core fulfills two main purposes described below.
+Core is packaged as executable file and can be used in different operating systems (Windows, Mac OS)

 **Part 1** is responsible for the functions of interaction with the user's OS and voice command handling:
 - user's microphone listening